-Pokémon is a multi-media franchise spawned from a role-playing video game series produced by Nintendo beginning in 1996.
+Pokémon is a media franchise spawned from a role-playing video game series developed by Game Freak and published by Nintendo beginning in 1996.
 The title is a portmanteau formed by combining the Japanese words “Poketto Monsutā” (ポケットモンスター), “Pocket Monsters” in English.
 The games and other media surrounding it revolve around the capturing different types of these creatures, the titular Pokémon, and using them in battle.
 Outside of the original games, Pokémon has been used in anime, manga, trading cards, toys, films and books among other things.
 Online, Pokémon has a large fan community, spawning fan art, fiction and memetic content.

-Outside of hand-held games, Pokémon has appeared in console games for Nintendo 64, GameCube and the Wii.
-There also have been several spin-off games from the standard RPG including turn-based navigation game Pokémon Mystery Dungeon and action RPG Pokémon Ranger.
-As of September 2012, there have been five generations of Pokémon released for various Nintendo handheld platforms over a series of ten sets of games, with an eleventh set due to come out in North America and Europe in late 2012.
+Outside of hand-held games, Pokémon has appeared in console games for Nintendo 64, GameCube, Wii and Wii U. There also have been several spin-off games from the standard RPG, including turn-based navigation game Pokémon Mystery Dungeon and action RPG Pokémon Ranger.
+As of October 2013, there have been six generations of Pokémon released for various Nintendo platforms.

 Nintendo carefully translates the names of the various Pokémon creatures to retain nuances that reflect the different languages in which the game is translated.
 Each Pokémon’s name is meant to represent their properties, for example, Charizard has the word “char” in its name to indicate it is a Fire type.
 The characters’ names have become so well known by Pokémon players that a study conducted in Britain in 2002 found that children were able to identify Pokémon creatures better than local wildlife.

-As of September 2012, there are 649 species that have been included in various Pokémon related media.
+As of October 2013, there are 721 known species of Pokémon.
 Probably the most well known of these is Pikachu, an Electric type creature drawn to look like a mouse, who is regarded as the mascot of the franchise.

 Official Pokémon online presence is limited.
 Their official Twitter page has over 30,000 followers as of January 2013.
 While the official Facebook fan page for the franchise only has 1.5 million likes, a static interest page for the Pokémon anime has over 3 million.

 Due to its wide fanbase, Pokémon has numerous fansites dedicated to it.
-Some of the most popular include Serebii, a news, information and forum site, Smogon University, with articles and calculators on how to improve one’s competitive battling skills, Bulbapedia, a wiki-style information site with more than 21,900 articles, Marriland, which hosts news and guides, PokéBeach, which also contains information specifically for the Pokémon trading card game, and a dedicated image board on 4chan, /vp/.
+Some of the most popular include Serebii, a news, information and forum site; Smogon University, with articles and calculators on how to improve one’s competitive battling skills; Bulbapedia, a wiki-style information site with more than 21,900 articles; Marriland, which hosts news and guides; PokéBeach, which contains information specifically for the Pokémon trading card game, and is known to leak information about upcoming games; and a dedicated image board on 4chan, /vp/.